 Northcape recognises that it has a responsibility to the environment beyond legal and regulatory requirements.
-We are committed to reducing our environmental impact and improving our environmental performance as an integral part of our business strategy.
+We are committed to reducing our environmental impact as an integral part of our business strategy.

 The Managing Director is responsible for ensuring the environmental policy is implemented.
 However, all employees have a responsibility in their area to ensure that the aims and objectives of the policy are met.